sagemathinc/cocalc/doc/dev/dev.md

-Developer Documentation for SageMathCloud (SMC)
+** Developer Documentation for SageMathCloud (SMC) **

+These are extremely rough -- I literally haven't proof read them for a second!
+Flow of consciousness.

+ -- William Stein, March 14, 2015

 # How to setup your development environment